BOOK YOUR ROOM AT THE MARRIOTT!

-Be the life of the Men’s Event – lay your claim to a table in the gorgeous Boston Marriott Copley Place ballroom along with 11 of your friends!
+Table Captains are the life of the party!
+Guarantee a table in the elegant Boston Marriott Copley Place ballroom for you and 11 of your friends by booking today.
 Tables are $3,300, and individual tickets are $275.

-Would you like to increase your philanthropic visibility and add something extra special to your Men’s Event experience?
+Would you like to increase your philanthropic visibility and make your evening at the Men’s Event even more fabulous?
 Ask us about hosting a Premium Table; where you have the opportunity to pay tribute to someone who has made a difference in your life with a naming opportunity and enjoy benefits that will enhance your evening.
 Contact Niamh Foley at firstname.lastname@example.org for more information.

-Table Captains get to choose their table location.
-Sign up and pay early to ensure that you and your guests have a great table location.
-Table Captains can select their table location in the order in which their tables are paid.
+Table Captains get to choose their table location!
+Sign up early and pledge to fill your table, or pay for the table in full, to ensure that you and your guests have a great table location.
+Table Captains will select their table location in the order in which their tables are paid.

-Table Captains can ensure that their friends all sit together.
+Signing up as a Table Captain will ensure that friends all sit together.
 Have your name or a Table name listed on the “Purchase Tickets” page, so that your guests can go online, select your name, and easily purchase their tickets to your table.

 Meet others like you leading up to the big night.
 Table Captains receive invitations to special Men’s Event Table Captain events.